kailash-manasarovar/statement/docs/timeline/2024/june.md

 - There were a few upsetting moments.
 - I was *accosted* at one stage by a teenage girl who thought she was *non-binary*.
 - Her and her friend were intent on upsetting me.
-- I told them I was doing it for them; so that they don't have to share a prison cell with a rapist when they can't pay their license fee, amongst other example.
+- I told them I was doing it for them; so that they don't have to share a prison cell with a rapist when they can't pay their license fee, amongst other examples.
 - It was as if a grey mist came down when I spoke sense to them, and off they went on another random tangent.
 - I asked them if they went to Fortismere school.
 - They got very upset with me; *why are you asking us that?*.